Employee Spotlight

 Giovahnna Ziegler

 Journalist with 10 years of experience in marketing.
 Was once attacked by 2 tigers during work hours in South Africa.
-Marketing Director at anecdotes.
+Marketing Director at Anecdotes.